p2pu/InventFest/Synth Tent/Synth-Module-02-Intro.markdown

 # Synth Module Week 2: Dance Party

-## ‘Fest Up: Your Weekly Invention
-Make something that plays a song.
+## Your Weekly Invention: Make something that plays a song.

 - Define a problem space that is provocative or controversial
 - Design constraint